waynedog74/content/programming/icicle-simulate-multithread-techniques-in-php.md

+---
-Title: Icicle - Simulate multithread techniques in PHP
+Title: "Icicle - Simulate multithread techniques in PHP"
 Date: 2016-09-13 16:34:02
-Category: programming
+Categories: [programming]
-Tags: Generators, Libs, PHP, Promises Slug:icicle-simulate-multithread-techniques-in-php Authors:sedlav
+Tags: [Generators, Libs, PHP, Promises]
-Summary: Icicle uses Awaitables and Generators to create Coroutines, interruptible functions that use the yield keyword to define interruption points.
-When a C
+Slug: icicle-simulate-multithread-techniques-in-php
+Authors: sedlav
+---

-Icicle uses Awaitables and Generators to create Coroutines, interruptible functions that use the yield keyword to define interruption points.
+**Icicle** uses Awaitables and Generators to create Coroutines, interruptible functions that use the yield keyword to define interruption points.
 When a Coroutine yields an Awaitable, execution of the coroutine is interrupted until the awaitable resolves.

 **Feature Highlights**

 * Full-featured event loop for asynchronous programming